Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The Bluegrass State has been somewhat starved, more or less, for original artists over the years.
-That’s not to say we don’t have any, they are just a bit fewer and more further between.
+That’s not to say we don’t have any, they are just a bit fewer and further between.
 That reality lends itself to a realization that when we do discover a worthwhile act here in our state, we had best do what we can to support their determination to keep at it.

 Today’s subjects, the band FORREST from Lexington, KY, have been at it since 2017, and just recently released their second EP offering, ‘Final Frontier‘.
 It arrives a little over a year to the day that the guys shared their initial outing, the ‘Kickball With Russians‘ EP, back in early July of 2018.
 In the time between the two, it would seem the quartet of players – Riley Logan (lead guitar), Josh Summerville (drums), Charlie Overman (rhythm guitar), and Jared McIntyre (bass) – have honed things to a sharper precision in their music.

-Lead-in song “Bubba” is an immediate example of this, hitting marks all over the place.
+The lead-in song “Bubba” is an immediate example of this, hitting marks all over the place.
 The song’s stonerfied start is followed by chugging, semi-thrash metal, and then abruptly morphs into a haze of melodic psychedelia.
 This is exactly what FORREST excels at, taking listeners on a ride of rapidly alternating aural textures and fluid-like intensities.

-The band never rest in one spot for long, cycling through dynamically juxtaposed discharges in tracks like “To Lose A Whale“, “The Intensity Of Frenchness“, and “Specialman“.
+The band never rests in one spot for long, cycling through dynamically juxtaposed discharges in tracks like “To Lose A Whale“, “The Intensity Of Frenchness“, and “Specialman“.
 I feel I should warn you the latter song, “Specialman“, has nuances that will quickly hook themselves into your head and might possibly drive you mad.
 They arrive in moments of infectiously upbeat, jazz-infused slights but before the song’s end, they take on a heavier, menacing quality.

 Two selections really stand out here, setting themselves apart by possessing an altogether different feel to them.
-The first is the seeming title track, “The Final Frontier (Dan II)” that finds FORREST in their most metallic state.
+The first is the seeming title track, “The Final Frontier (Dan II)” that finds FORREST in its most metallic state.
 Most of the song is spent hammering out tight-knit, aggressive interactions that become more and more ominous as the song plays out.

 The other is EP ending “Vacation (…Don’t Ever Come Back)“, the most uniquely different number of these six.
 Tranquil and sedate, this one feels as if it will lull you into a state of slumber should you allow it to.
 Accentuated in one section with flutes and a quasar-like ripple of synths, the meandering delivery of “Vacation (…Don’t Ever Come Back)” is freeing.